positroncascade/PyAero/README.md

 ## Documentation

-The documentation is hosted at [readthedocs](http://pyaero.readthedocs.io/en/latest)
+The documentation is hosted at [Read the Docs](http://pyaero.readthedocs.io/en/latest).

 ## Release History